rifqanzalbina/BrainMLCode/MachineLearning/SpeechRecognition/README.md

 # SpeechRecognition
 Speech is a field of artificial intelligence (AI) and machine learning that involves converting spoken languange into written text.
-It enanbles computers to understand and interupt human speech, opening up possibilities for various applications such as transcription services, voice assistants, and voice-controlled systems
+It enables computers to understand and interupt human speech, opening up possibilities for various applications such as transcription services, voice assistants, and voice-controlled systems

 A Speech recognition project using Python and ML typically involves training a model to recognize speech patterns and convert them into text.
-Here's high-level , SO what is beneif using Speech recognition in various Applications?
+Here's high-level , SO what is benefit using Speech recognition in various Applications?

 1. Enchanced User Experience : Speech Recognition provides a natural and intuitive way for users to interact with technology instead of typing or clicking , users can simply speak their commands or input. which can significantly improve the user experience and make interactions more convenient